Bbek-Crestha/Local-Mart/README.md

 # DevCart

-A full-stack eCommerce platform built with React.js, Node.js, Express, MongoDB, and Stripe API.
+A full-stack eCommerce platform built with React.js, CSS, TypeScript, Node.js, Express, MongoDB, and Stripe API.
 Designed to replicate the features of major online retailers with a developer-focused twist.

 ---

-## 🚀 Live Demo
+## 🚀 Live Demo (Coming Soon)

 - **Live Demo**